Ears & Sinuses

 Caused by delayed equalization accompanied by forceful Valsalva manoeuvre (exhaling against pinched nostrils).

 Valsalva raises pressure in thorax, which causes increase in pressure in cochlea (connected by fluid as part of the nervous system).
 This plus transmitted pressure bursts round window outward.

 Occurs when the eardrum ruptures and cold water on the vestibular canals cause momentary loss of sense of direction and dizziness

-Specialized Four- chambered organ made of specialized muscle pumps oxygenated blood through arteries to tissues throughout the body (and deoxygenated blood from tissues to the lungs.
+Four-chambered organ made of specialised muscle pumps that pump oxygenated blood through arteries to tissues throughout the body.

 Arteries / Capillaries

 Arteries are elastic vessels that carry blood away from the heart, branch into capillaries, the body’s smallest blood vessels, where the bloodstream and tissues exchange gas and nutrients.

 Receive deoxygenated blood from the capillaries, returning it back to the respiratory system and heart to exchange gases in the lungs and repeat the cycle.